Senegal opposition leader released as new clashes erupt

-DAKAR, Senegal (AP) — Senegalese authorities freed opposition leader Ousmane Sonko on Monday while he awaits trial in a case that already has sparked deadly protests threatening to erode the country's reputation as one of West Africa's most stable democracies.
+DAKAR, Senegal (AP) — Riot police in armed personnel carriers fired tire gas and rubber bullets at crowds in Senegal's capital on Monday hours after authorities freed opposition leader Ousmane Sonko following several days of violent protests in one of West Africa's most stable democracies.

-Even as the 46-year-old politician was released after being indicted on charges of rape and making death threats, fresh clashes erupted between security forces and crowds gathering in anticipation of Sonko's arrival.
+Even as the 46-year-old politician was released from custody after being indicted on charges of rape and making death threats, fresh clashes erupted between security forces and crowds gathering in anticipation of Sonko's arrival at a public square later in the evening.

-Amnesty International says at least eight people have died since unrest broke out last week in Senegal's capital.
+At least eight people have died since the unrest began last week, according to Amnesty International, marking the worst unrest to hit Senegal in nearly a decade.

 Sonko is widely seen as President Macky Sall's greatest potential political challenger in the upcoming 2024 election, and the protests that began Wednesday have been accelerated by broader, long-standing grievances with Sall's administration.